cooperdk/YAPO-e-plus/README.md

    If you have configured an IP and port in settings, YAPO will start in a new browser tab.
    If you want to avoid this, set the IP/port to "no" or something similar.

+---

-1. **Runtime issues and installation problems**
+###Runtime issues and installation problems

 **If you get this error when you're done:**

-    ```bash
-    You are trying to add a non-nullable field **'date_added'** to folder without a default; we can't do that (the database needs  something to populate existing rows).
+*"You are trying to add a non-nullable field 'date_added' to folder without a default; we can't do that (the database needs  something to populate existing rows)."*
-    ```

 When asked to select a fix, select option 1 and type in `datetime.datetime.now()` and press enter.

-    If you need more help installing the software, first look towards the end of this document, there's a section named "Installation".
+If you need more help installing the software, first look towards the end of this document (the old author's README), there's a section named "Installation".
 Only if you really have difficulties, register an issue on Github.
 I will offer installation help, by mail or through Teamviewer, for a coffee donation.

-    **If you get errors other that those in part 3 above, try to do**
+**If you get errors other that any of the above, try to do:**

 `python manage.py migrate --fake`

+(or `yapo-maintenance migrate --fake` for the compiled release)

-    (or replace fake with fake-initial if you don't have a db.sqlite3 database file in your main YAPO e+ folder)
+or,  replace fake with fake-initial if you don't have a db.sqlite3 database file in your main YAPO e+ folder

-    You can also secure your database with the command:
+####You can secure a copy of your database with the command:

 `python manage.py dumpdata --indent=4 > database.json`

 Which will export your database tables to json format.
 You can then import it after executing step 1 and 2 above to generate a new database with the command:

 `python manage.py loaddata database.json --ignorenonexistent`

+Once again, replace `python manage.py` with `yapo-maintenance` for the compiled build.

 If you have any issues with this, I will fix your database for a small donation.
 There are sometimes problems due to Django's way of updating databases.
 Typically, it is due to primary keys in built-in tables.

-**Running YAPO in a Docker environment**
+###Running YAPO in a Docker environment

+*Note: I am looking for help in setting this up for ARM and for generally making it work as intended.
+I am getting somewhere, but the Docker image available may not be current, due to occasional issues.*

 - To do this, you will need a working [Docker installation](https://www.docker.com/get-started) (on Windows, only Docker Desktop is supported, since I had no luck in connecting to my Docker Toolbox environment).